Beverly Hills suburb profile

 Beverly Hills demographics

 Beverly Hills, located in the southern suburbs of Sydney, is a family-friendly area known for its suburban charm and convenient access to the city.
-With a population of 10,483, the suburb offers a balanced lifestyle with a median age of 40, indicating a mature community that includes a mix of families, professionals, and retirees.
-The suburb's appeal is enhanced by its proximity to major transport links, making it an attractive option for those who commute to the city for work.
+With a population of 10,483, the suburb offers a balanced lifestyle that appeals to families and professionals alike.
+The median age of 40 suggests a mature community, with many residents enjoying the stability and amenities that Beverly Hills provides.

-The housing landscape in Beverly Hills is characterized by a significant proportion of home ownership, with 38.1% of properties owned outright and 31.2% owned with a mortgage.
-This reflects a stable community with long-term residents who have invested in the area.
-The rental market, comprising 30.7% of properties, provides options for those seeking flexibility, including young families and professionals.
+In terms of property ownership, Beverly Hills shows a significant proportion of stability, with 38.1% of properties owned outright and 31.2% owned with a mortgage.
+This suggests a well-established community with a mix of long-term residents and new homeowners.
+The rental market, comprising 30.7% of properties, provides options for those seeking flexibility, including young professionals and families transitioning into homeownership.

 Beverly Hills infrastructure, key developments and investment opportunities